awsdocs/amazon-pinpoint-user-guide/doc-source/settings-account.md

 Use the **Account settings** page in the Amazon Pinpoint console to manage account\-level SMS settings that take effect for all of your Amazon Pinpoint projects\.
 The settings include SMS spending limits, your default sender ID, automated keyword responses, and two\-way SMS options\.

-Many of the SMS settings on this page are unavailable until you contact AWS Support\.
+Some of the SMS settings on this page are unavailable until you contact AWS Support\.
 For example, you must submit a case with AWS Support if you want to increase your spend limit, reserve a dedicated origination number, or reserve a custom sender ID\.
 For more information, see [Requesting Support for SMS Messaging with Amazon Pinpoint](channels-sms-awssupport.md)\.

-Because these settings apply to your AWS account, some settings also take effect for Amazon SNS, an AWS service that you can also use to send SMS messages\.
+Because these settings apply to your AWS account, they might also apply to Amazon SNS, an AWS service that you can also use to send SMS messages\.

-To manage your account settings, sign in to the AWS Management Console, and open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.
+To manage your account settings, sign in to the AWS Management Console and open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.
 Then, on the **Projects** page, choose **Account settings**\.

 Under **SMS**, configure your general SMS settings, and configure the number settings for your short codes and long codes\.